ethanhead/testRepo/README.md

-# test Repo has been created
+# I am going to place some basic java code in this repo to test git